If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 How does shared ownership differ from full ownership?

 Most shared ownership leases include specific conditions, such as a landlord's nomination period, affecting how you sell the property.
-Understanding these nuances is vital for shared owners contemplating selling their share.
+Knowing these details is important for shared owners contemplating selling their share.

 Review your shared ownership lease